Engin-Boot/pong-stage-ImChampion/Stage0/Main Menu.md

 When the player selects Start Game option.

-Then it redirects player to Start Game module.
+Then it redirects player to Player module.

 ### Scenario: Setting is Selected